pitt-crc/Slurm-Test-Environment/README.md

 ## Building an Image Locally

 The Dockerfile is designed to be reusable for Slurm versions.
+The slurm version needs to be specified when building an image.
-The following example builds an image using Slurm version 20.02.5.1
+The following example builds an image using Slurm version 20.02.5.1:

 ```bash
 docker build --build-arg SLURM_TAG=slurm-20-02-5-1